 People living with dementia cannot always communicate their needs to others.
 As a result, caregivers should regularly inquire about physical comfort and known issues, as well as evaluate the person’s physical health.
 Alert a physician if you notice changes in weight, appetite, bathroom habits, or increased confusion or agitation.

 Sample engraving.
-Consult our team if you need help engraving your ID.
+Consult our team if you need help engraving your medical ID for dementia.

 Most appropriate types of medical IDs for dementia